DrewStanger/simplewebcrawl/README.md

 ```
 ## Testing

-There unit tests for each function provided as a part of the web crawler, these can be run from the root of the project
+Unit tests are provided for each function in the web crawler.
-using pytest by running the following command
+You can run these tests from the root of the project using pytest:

 ```
 pytest tests/